 ---|---|---|---|---|---|---|

-Ahnapee (Algoma) Record | Schooner | James Hall | 1915-04-30 | 1 | Arrived in port with a cargo of 75 cord wood for owner S. H. Newman. | |
+Ahnapee (Algoma) Record | Schooner | James Hall | 1915-04-16 | 5 | Returned to port from the Michigan shore with a cargo of salt for merchants of this city, Kewaunee and Sturgeon Bay.
+This was the Hall's first trip of the season. | |

 Ahnapee (Algoma) Record | Schooner | James Hall | 1915-04-16 | 3 | First sailing vessel to make this port this season.
 She is one of few remaining sailing vessels. | |